 - Let your dentist only remove the decayed area of the tooth

 - Contain no mercury for those with allergies

 - Require more skill on the part of your dentist to layer it effectively

 Cosmetically, composite resin — with its white filling — looks and feels like your natural teeth.
 For repairing and reshaping teeth near the front of your mouth, this dental bonding procedure works very well.
-If you need repair to your molars, your top dentist in the Yonkers may advise a different procedure.
+If you need repair to your molars, your dentist may advise a different procedure.
 Your budgetary needs, confidence and dental health determine your choice.

-Do you have any questions about the Dental Bonding (Cosmetic Teeth Bonding) procedure in Yonkers?
+Do you have any questions about the Dental Bonding (Cosmetic Teeth Bonding) procedure?
 For more information or to schedule an appointment with the best rated cosmetic dentist in Yonkers, Westchester NY please contact our dental clinic for consultation.